S1mplector/Simjot/README.md

 3. Use the "Inspire Me" button for creative prompts
 4. Track stanza count in real-time

-#### **Digital Drawing**
-1. Open the drawing panel for full creative control
-2. Choose from 7 brush types: Pencil, Lineart, Calligraphy, Highlighter, Watercolor, Rainbow, Eraser
-3. Use layers for complex compositions
-4. Set background images for reference or texture
-5. Save in custom .mydraw format with auto-generated thumbnails

 ### Organization

 #### **Notebooks**
 - Create separate notebooks for different topics or time periods
-- Choose notebook types: Journal, Regular Notes, or Poetry
+- Choose notebook types: Journal, or Poetry
 - Each notebook maintains its own file structure

 #### **Viewing Content**